-Whenever any words and phrases used herein are not defined herein but are defined in the State laws regulating the creation and function of various planning agencies, any such definition therein shall be deemed to apply to such words and phrases used herein, except when the context otherwise requires.
+Whenever any words, phrases, and terms used herein are not defined by this Ordinance but are defined in the State laws regulating the creation and function of various planning agencies, any such definition therein shall be deemed to apply, except when the context otherwise requires.
+If the undefined words, phrases, and terms are not defined by this Ordinance or in said State laws, they must be construed to have their usual and customary meanings indicated by a current dictionary of general use except where the context clearly indicates a different meaning.